When you're a right-handed pitcher from Texas, and you throw hard, and you have been tabbed as "The Next Big Thing," the comparisons are inevitable.

 Not bad for a kid whose Major League resume up until that point consisted of one mediocre start, one good one and two bad ones.
 Wood's fifth career start put him on the Major League map and flummoxed a Houston lineup that consisted of multiple All-Stars and two future Hall of Famers, all of whom later lifted the Astros to a club-record 102 wins while leading the NL with 874 runs scored.

-To commemorate the 20th anniversary of one of the greatest performances in Major League history, here's a look back, as told by those who lived it:
+In 2018, MLB.com put together the following, to commemorate the 20th anniversary of one of the greatest performances in Major League history, as told by those who lived it.

 CHAPTER 1: THE BUILDUP